Table of Contents

 If an experience is ongoing or has a future end date, you can enter that end date with the latest date being August of the year you will matriculate.

 For each experience you will enter the total hours spent on the activity.
-If you participated in the activity multiple times for different periods of time, you can enter several start/end dates and hours spent during each interval.
+If you participated in the activity multiple times for different periods of time, you can enter up to three additional start/end dates and hours spent during each interval as well as the hours for each interval.
 Approximate the hours worked, which may have varied over the course of your involvement in any given activity.
 As with everything in your application, be as honest and accurate as possible.

 Should I List Expected Hours If I’m Currently Doing The Activity?